comicfans/learn/why_rust_different.md

-on purpose, which violates best practise, but unfortunately such practise is not enforced by compiler, If worked with some C++ libraries, you will find they don't apply same style, some are header based so you're free to using values as your wish, some exposed raw pointer in API to avoid ABI problem, some expose smart_ptr in API to enforce RAII idom, you quickly get lost on what to do with them.
+on purpose, which violates best practise, but unfortunately such practise is not enforced by compiler, If worked with some C++ libraries, you will find they don't apply same style, some are header based so you're able to using exposed object as stack variable, some exposed raw pointer in API to avoid ABI problem, some expose smart_ptr in API to enforce RAII, you quickly get lost on what to do with them.

-C++ language rules are also complex,
-Even experienced developer have to read hundreds pages of C++ spec to understand what rules is used in which condition.
-(as comparison, go language described as 'boring', but boring go are easy to understood)
+C++ language rules are complex,Even experienced developer have to read hundreds pages of C++ spec to understand what rules is applied in which condition (as comparison, go language described as 'boring', but here boring also means easy to understood).
-It may be already harder to understand these rules than resolving bugs in simpler way,  I think this must be one important reason that kernel developers dislike C++, kernel developers need to control semantic detail, and prefer language which semantic straightforward and simple as C.
+It makes harder to understand these rules to use 'fashion solution' than resolving bugs in boring way,  I think this must be one important reason that kernel developers dislike C++, kernel developers need to control semantic detail, and prefer simple, easy to understand language.

-Now let's see how rust improve this.Firstly rust clarify value semantic, only POD (in C++ term) type (and compound of POD) can be copied, copy is just byte copy, but such type can't have destructor.
+Now let's see how rust improve this.Rust clarify value semantic, only POD (in C++ term) type (and compound of POD) can be copied, copy is just byte copy, such type can't have destructor.
 Non-POD type (any type that has destructor is Non-POD) can't be copied, assign of on such type always using 'move semantic'.
+That means a type can be moveable or copyable, but not both.

-Such clarification makes implementation much simpler: Copy just needs a 'mark declaration' because implementation are always mem copy, and none-POD type don't need to implement move constructor at all( because whole variable moved, copy forbidden so no need to custom move behavior).
-RAII type no longer to worry about shadow copy (forbidden), and no wrapper needed(unique_ptr for example), much less hidden logic happened behind.
+Such clarification makes implementation much simpler: Copy just needs a 'mark declaration' because implementation are always mem copy, and none-POD type don't need to implement move constructor at all, because copy is forbidden, move just moved whole variable (including all members), no need to consider consistency between constructor/copy/move. because RAII is always non-POD, shadow copy impossible to happen, and no wrapper(unique_ptr for example) needed (because variable itself just transfer ownership), much less hidden magic happened behind.

-It also makes calling semantic simpler: whether if value is copy/move only depends on type itself.
+It also makes assignment semantic much simpler: whether if value is copy/move only depends on type itself.
 As comparison, C++ calling variant not only depends on type (maybe multi overloaded, with different cv qualifier),